Anilox volume refers to the carrying capacity of an anilox cell, or the amount of ink held in each cell, during Flexographic Printing.

 With the modern manufacture of high-strength inks and small carrying capacity cells, printing operators can now use higher line screen anilox rolls to produce higher line screen graphics (such as using an anilox volume of 1.0 BCMs for a 1,000 anilox line screen).

 All in all, in addition to learning about anilox volume, it’s prudent to have some understanding of line screen and anilox rolls.

 Note: A good rule of thumb for determining line count on an anilox, is to make sure the line count is minimum of 6 times that of the line screen in your image carrier design.
 However, this is not a “one size fits all rule” and it is always best to ask your anilox provider to find out what is best for your print.

 Anilox cell volume changes over time because of factors such as dirt or wearing out of anilox rolls.
 It’s important to measure the volume of your anilox periodically to monitor for wear and tear and ink plugging that can affect performance.

 Poor print quality and other print defects may be a result of your anilox simply needing to be cleaned or resurfaced.
 If the cells are dirty or blocked, color, and cell volume may be restored with a thorough cleaning.

 But if their wear is permanent, they need to be resurfaced or replaced to avoid lower quality printing.

-(Editor's Note: This blog post was originally published Sep 14, 2018 and was republished in April 2022 to reflect updated information, and an improved chart.)
+(Editor's Note: This blog post was originally published Sep 14, 2018, and was updated in May 2023 to reflect updated information, and an improved chart.)